microsoft/fluentui-contrib/CONTRIBUTING.md

 > @fluentui-contrib/react-chat
 > yarn nx build react-chat

-This repository runs as a [NX integrated monorepo](https://nx.dev/tutorials/integrated-repo-tutorial).
+This repository uses as [Nx](https://nx.dev/).
 We have configured common commands across all packages that is the baseline to be able to:

 - develop